Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Discussion

 Comparing our generic shallow circuits to the MBQC setting, we see that even away from the cluster state limit, the effect of measurements can be interpreted as a unitary evolution in the sideways direction.
 The difference is that this evolution occurs within some protected subspace, and that the effective unitaries $U^{\rm eff}_{s_B, r}$ are depend on the measurement outcomes in a more complicated way.
 This perspective allows one to make connection to the phenomenon of deep thermalization, namely the formation of complex-projective $k$-designs in the projected ensemble \cite{Ho2022,Cotler2021,Claeys2022}.
 For cluster states and other states with flat entanglement spectra, such as those generated by dual-unitary circuits \cite{Ho2022}, the random sideways-evolving unitary circuits generated by the measurement provides a mechanism for the generation of maximally random states \cite{Brown2008,Mezher2018, Ho2022}.
 Here, it seems natural to expect that the states in the projected ensemble are maximally random within the relevant error-corrected subspace.
 This could yield an alternative picture of deep thermalization that does not explicitly require states to cover the whole Hilbert space uniformly, as occurs e.g.~in finite-temperature state ensembles \cite{Mark2024,Liu2024}.

-We remark that the picture described here very naturally applies to the problem of measuring cluster states in bases out of the plane, where entanglement transitions have been observed numerically \cite{Liu2022,Liu2023}.
-Additionally, the sideways-evolving circuit picture could be used to analyse strategies for distributing entanglement in quantum networks \cite{Acin2007, Perseguers2010}, where similar kinds of short- to long-ranged entanglement transitions can occur.
+We remark that the picture described here very naturally applies to the problem of measuring cluster states in bases out of the $x$-$y$ plane, where entanglement transitions have been observed numerically \cite{Liu2022,Liu2023}.
+Additionally, the sideways-evolving circuit picture provides a new way to analyse strategies for distributing entanglement in quantum networks \cite{Acin2007, Perseguers2010}, where similar kinds of short- to long-ranged entanglement transitions can occur.